This page was last reviewed on July 17, 2018.

 Check the Venting Index Before You Burn

-Reduce your impact on Cumberland’s air quality and check the venting index for north Vancouver Island for a “good” or “fair” burning day.
+Reduce your impact on Cumberland’s air quality and check the venting index for Central Vancouver Island for a “good” or “fair” burning day.

 Burning your fire hot and dry will also help reduce impacts on the Village’s air quality.